Cisco Systems Inc. (CSCO) Shares Up Despite Recent Market Volatility

-Cisco Systems Inc. (NASDAQ: CSCO)’s stock price has increased by 1.55 compared to its previous closing price of 48.53.
-Despite this, the company has seen a gain of 1.65% in its stock price over the last five trading days.
+Cisco Systems Inc. (NASDAQ: CSCO)’s stock price has increased by 0.41 compared to its previous closing price of 48.91. but the company has seen a 1.59% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/16/23 that A Good Sign for Tech: Cisco Delivers Solid Numbers

 Is It Worth Investing in Cisco Systems Inc. (NASDAQ: CSCO) Right Now?